The

 and Tsunamis in the Region

 12 September 2007, should not have been a surprise.
-It should
+They should

 have been expected.
 In previous evaluation in this website it